dark-tree/starward/readme.md

 #### Build For Linux
-To build run the cmake script in the root directory, then start the execuable with `./build-native/main`.
+To build run the cmake script in the root directory, then start the executable with `./build-native/main`.

 ```bash
 cmake . -B build-native